Byzantine–Seljuk wars: Origins

-Initial Conflicts: 1064–1071
+Initial conflicts: 1048–1071

+In 18 September 1048, The Battle of Kapetron, fought by Tuğrul Bey's half-brother İbrahim Yınal Bey against the Byzantine Empire and its ally the Georgian Kingdom and other allied armies at the end of his Anatolian campaign, resulted in the victory of the Seljuks.
+In 1054, Sultan Tughril I of the Seljuk Empire besieged Manzikert.
+The defenders led by Basil Apokapes successfully defeated the Seljuk Turks.
 Ever since early in the 11th century, the Seljuk Turks from central Asia had been expanding westward, defeating various Arab factions and occupying the Abbasid caliphate's power base in Baghdad.
 At the same time, the Byzantine empire was making a few gains in Edessa and Syria.
 In 1067 the Seljuk Turks invaded Asia Minor attacking Caesarea and, in 1069, Iconium.
 A Byzantine counterattack in 1069 drove the Seljuk Turks back from these lands.
 Further offensives by the Byzantine army drove the Turks back across the Euphrates.

 Despite this, the Seljuk Turks continued their incursions into Asia Minor, capturing Manzikert.
 The Byzantine Emperor Romanus Diogenes led an army in an attempt to score a decisive blow against the Seljuks and add some military justification to his rule (which had seen the Norman conquest of southern Italy).
 During the march, Alp Arslan, the leader of the Seljuk Turks withdrew from Manzikert.
 His tactical withdrawal allowed his army to ambush the Byzantines, winning the decisive Battle of Manzikert on 26 August 1071.
 The victory itself led to few gains at the time for the Seljuk Turks, but the civil chaos that resulted in the Byzantine Empire allowed the Seljuks and various other Turkic allies to swarm into Asia Minor.